lpmi-13/current-projects/README.md

 - email (could wire up to serverless functions maybe?)
 - JS features (carousels and such)
 - all content with *similar* styling

+## 53) Browser-based micromaterial to test out async promise strategies

+## 54) Create spectrogram analysis to identify stress/pitch/volume
+- can we get this information from spectrograms of words? (probably not)
+- can we get this information from spectrograms of longer phrases? (maybe)
+- can we just mark where these peak a certain delta above the mean? (definitely)
+- can we then use those data points to train a system to identify the stresses in an extended audio sample? (interesting question)
+- eventually we could just use that to create a mobile app the vibrates along with the stress in a TED talk in a mobile app (react native, naturally!)

+## 55) Create a testing framework to demonstrate good/bad tech interview questions
+- is the question (either in F2F interview or tech test) testing what you think it is?

+## 56) Create corpus of "dev talk" from podcast transcripts
+- Find good representative dev podcasts (probably FE to start)
+- write script to get transcripts (and possibly audio as well)
+- Create corpus of "dev talk"

+## 57) Recreate CV in HTML with Gatsby